leon-kay/leon-kay/README.md

 <p>👋 Hello!
 I'm Leon-Kay, a software developer born after 2000 from Suzhou, China, specializing in programming innovative solutions.
 With over a year of experience in software development, I am proficient in WPF, C#, and various communication protocols.</p>
 <p>🧠 I'm passionate about challenges.
-I delved into the blockchain field in October 2021 and started immersing myself deeply since December 2023.
-I'm self-teaching smart contract technology, aspiring to pursue a career in this domain.
+I dipped my toes into the world of blockchain and cryptocurrencies in October 2021, slowly cultivating a deep interest.
+It wasn't until December 2023 that I began formally studying blockchain technology.
+I aspire to build my career in this domain.
 Here's what I've learned through self-study:</p>
 <ul>
   <li>Understanding JavaScript, a core language for modern web development.</li>
   <li>Grasping basic concepts in blockchain, including blocks, blockchain, consensus mechanisms, etc.</li>